-Export and import the E-Maj configuration
+Exporting and Importing the E-Maj Configuration

-JSON structures
+JSON Structures

 {